Th. Schneider

 Th.
 Schneider was a French automobile manufacturer.

 The Société anonyme des automobiles Th.
 Schneider was registered at Besançon on 16 June 1910.
 Vehicle production finally ended early in 1930, some ten months after the company's second declaration of bankruptcy, in March 1929.

 A significant proportion of the manufacturer's output was exported to England.

 The founder and his name

 By the time he established the company that carried his name, Schneider was already a very well seasoned automobile manufacturer.
-With Edouard Rochet, Schnieder had been involved since 1889 or 1894 with the Lyon based Rochet-Schneider company.
+With Edouard Rochet, Schneider had been involved since 1889 or 1894 with the Lyon based Rochet-Schneider company.